 They wouldn’t suffer a downer of a season like that again for 40 years.

 The Senators’ staff also included Firpo Marberry, baseball’s first version of the modern-day reliever.
-He appeared in 55 games, all in relief—and saved 15 games, which tied the major league record he set the year before.
+He appeared in 55 games, all in relief, and saved 15 games—tying a major league record he set the year before.

 The rest of the Senators’ starting lineup was consistent and solid enough to hit a combined .303, a franchise record.
 Goose Goslin (.334 average, 18 home runs, 113 RBIs) remained the team’s all-around best hitter; Sam Rice, at .350, had the highest batting average of his 20-year career; and although he didn’t have the numbers on paper to prove it, the leadership abilities and defensive play of shortstop Roger Peckingpaugh was enough to grant the 34-year-old veteran with the AL’s Most Valuable Player award.